amaurypm/transcode2H265/README.md

                         in a nice quality/size ratio.
 CRF values should be in the range of 1 to 50.
   -r, --replace-original-video-file
-                        If True original video files will be erased after transcoding [default: False].
-WARNING: deleted files
-                        can not be easily recovered!
+                        If set then original video files will be erased after transcoding.
+WARNING: deleted files can not be easily recovered!
   -l AVLANG, --avlang AVLANG
                         Default audio language for MKV files obtained (used only if the original stream languages fail to be